zipizap/certified-kubernetes-administrator-course/README.md

 ```

-# ssh into kubemaster kubenode01 kubenode02
+## Ssh into kubemaster kubenode01 kubenode02

 The same for any of the nodes: